anxt-it/SpotifyWrapped-weekly/README.md

 ## Setup
-1. Clone the repository.
+1. Clone the repository
-2. Create a `.env` file with your Spotify and SMTP credentials.
+2. Create a `.env` file with your Spotify and SMTP credentials
 3. Install dependencies: `pip install -r requirements.txt`
-4. Set up Cron jobs for hourly collection and weekly reporting.
+4. Set up Cron jobs for hourly collection and weekly reporting